yagoferrer/map-tools/README.md

 You can set any other native [Marker Options](https://developers.google.com/maps/documentation/javascript/reference#MarkerOptions)

-Once the markers are created you can access directly like this: `GMP.maps.myMap.groups.myGroup`
+Once the markers are created you can access directly like this: `GMP.maps.myMap.groups.all`

 ##### Animate Markers
 Make your marker bounce `move: map.bounce` or drop `move: map.drop`